vtnorton/Formula.Newsfeed/README.md

 ## ⭐Contribution reward

-For each contribuition you get a key for [Formula - Universal Code Editor](https://www.microsoft.com/en-us/p/formula-universal-code-editor/9nblggh4wb6b), I will try my best to send to you once a contribution is set but if I forget to send you, just tell me!
+For each contribution you get a key for [Formula - Universal Code Editor](https://www.microsoft.com/en-us/p/formula-universal-code-editor/9nblggh4wb6b), I will try my best to send to you once a contribution is set but if I forget to send you, just tell me!

 For issues, it will only be valid once an issue is closed or resolved. 😉